 Red Drift Algae is a species of algae that can be seen with the naked eye and resembles red seaweed.
 This algae is not harmful and non-toxic.
 These species, which vary in color and can be red, brown, green or white, occur naturally in the environment and can sometimes detach from the bottom of the sea floor and wash up along area beaches.
 It can have an unpleasant smell as it dries out on the sand.

 It is most notably seen washed up on area beaches in the wrack line.
 “Wrack” is the term for seaweed, sea grass, driftwood, and other organic materials that wash ashore on the beach.
 At certain times of the year we may have an abundance of red drift on our beaches while at other times we may have little to none.

 Many of our local and migratory shorebirds feast on invertebrates and small crustaceans in the abundant wrack on our beaches, including the red drift algae.
 This organic matter is essential to the beach ecosystem.
 It is for this very reason why our beaches are not regularly groomed.
 While it may be unsightly for beachgoers, it is a vital part of our natural ecosystem.

 Water runoff from the river watershed and freshwater releases from Lake Okeechobee may cause some discoloration of the water from the north end of Fort Myers Beach to the south end of Sanibel Island.
 This freshwater contains tannins from plants and other organic material that give the water a darker color than it normally appears.

-An above-average rainfall from several storms created conditions within Lake Okeechobee and the Caloosahatchee River watersheds that resulted in large volumes of freshwater being discharged into the river and estuary.
+Above-average rainfall creates conditions within Lake Okeechobee and the Caloosahatchee River watersheds that results in large volumes of freshwater being discharged into the river and estuary.

 How long will it last?

-The freshwater releases from Lake Okeechobee will stop once water levels return to normal.
+Freshwater releases from Lake Okeechobee stop once water levels return to normal.
 For more information, please visit the South Florida Water Management District.